NVIDIA/gontainer/README.md

 ### Container Lifecycle

 1. **New**: The container is instantiated, and the reflection parsing of service factories is completed.
 The container ensures that service dependencies are resolved.
-1. **Subscription**: Factories may subscribe to the corresponding events via the Events Broker.
-1. **Start**: Service factories are called to instantiate all service instances in container.
+1. **Starting**: Service factories are called to instantiate all service instances in container.
-1. **Runtime**: The container, along with all its services, are now fully operational.
+1. **Started**: The container, along with all its services, are now fully operational.
-1. **Termination**: Upon receiving a close call or event, the container will invoke the `Close()` method on each service that has one, in the reverse order of their initialization.
+1. **Closing**: Upon receiving a close call or event, the container will invoke the `Close()` method on each service that has one, in the reverse order of their initialization.
 1. **Closed**: The container is fully terminated, and all resources have been released.